For regular updates, please visit the following websites:

 English is the ECBIP 2021 official language.
 No simultaneous translation is provided.

-Athens is at UTC/GMT +3 hours during the summer period.
-On April 2020, the official time zone for Greece will be announced, as required for all EU countries.
+Athens is at UTC/GMT +3 hours during the Congress dates.
+The official time zone for Greece will be officially announced, as required for all EU countries.

 The electrical power supply “voltage” in Athens is: 220-240 Volts (U.S./Canada: 110-120 Volts).